Spider-Man: Into the Spider-Verse (soundtrack): Score

+Pemberton elaborated that to "scratch the orchestra", the team working on the film's music would "go record and mix all the live players - then get it transferred to 'vinyl' - then spend ages putting the notes back in the mix bar by bar with the amazing [DJ Blakey]".
+The two used the Serato DJ software to "virtually spin and scratch the uncompressed orchestral recording."
+Included in the score is a sound effect associated with the Prowler character, which Pemberton created by processing elephant trumpeting through an audio filter.
+The score also included "a lot of sound-effect- like layers that fuel what the sound effects are doing."

+The score's first track, "Into the Spider-Verse" has a soundscape that is layered by a "crescendo leading to a veritable explosion of scratching sounds."
+The score further establishes hip-hop elements, including drum kit, electronic, orchestral, and percussion elements.
+The "Green Goblin Fight" track "is part EDM and introduces a bunch of truly scary electronic howls."
+Later, "The Amazing Spider-Man" invokes a heroic theme that includes a three-note leitmotif.
+Though including leitmotifs, Pemberton has stated "A theme doesn't necessarily have to be a melodic leitmotif; it can be a sort of crazy noise.
+In the first film, we had that with the Prowler.
+The Prowler noise is very recognizable, and it's a theme, but it's just a crazy noise.
+Whereas Miles has themes that are more traditional, musical, melodic themes."

 Track listing

 All music composed by Daniel Pemberton.

 A Very Spidey Christmas

 Sony Pictures Animation revealed that an extended play album based on a throwaway joke featured in Into the Spider-Verse was set to be released on December 21, 2018.
 Producer Phil Lord was unaware of Chris Pine's ability to sing prior to recording.
 The EP, titled A Very Spidey Christmas, features 5 Christmas-based songs performed by cast members Chris Pine, Shameik Moore, Jake Johnson, and Jorma Taccone.
 The EP features a cover of the song "Jingle Bells" titled "Spidey-Bells (A Hero's Lament)", performed by Pine, which was featured on the film's end credits.
 A cover of "Deck the Halls" by Johnson is also featured in the EP.
 Both songs were released as singles on December 20, 2018.